 If you're a big fan of the franchise, it's really hard to argue that Majora's Mask isn't the creepiest Zelda game ever made.
-Twilight Princess is dark, and Ocarina of Time has its moments as well, but with the moon falling from the sky and Link facing an impending doom, Majora's Mask simply doesn't have much competition when it comes to scary Zelda games.
-Between its soundtrack, creepy visuals, bizarre storytelling and overall mechanic of fighting against time, Majora's Mask is creepy in all the right ways.
+Twilight Princess is dark, and Ocarina of Time has its moments as well, but with the moon falling from the sky and Link facing his impending doom, Majora's Mask simply doesn't have much competition when it comes to scary Zelda games.
+Between its soundtrack, creepy visuals, bizarre storytelling, and overall mechanic of fighting against time, Majora's Mask is disturbing in all the right ways.
 It's hard to even consider it a children's game, as its main theme seems to be the inevitability of death.

 "You've met with a terrible fate, haven't you?"

 Although he made his debut in The Legend of Zelda: Ocarina of Time , the Happy Mask Salesman plays his most prominent role in Majora's Mask .
 Is there anything about this guy that isn't unnerving?
 The fixed look on his face when he's happy is strange enough, but anger him and he will sporadically lash out and begin to yell at you and even throttle you.

 What's most mysterious about this man, though, is how little we actually know about him.
 Link first encounters the Happy Mask Salesman at the bottom of the Clock Tower, right after turning into a Deku Scrub.
 He appears out of nowhere, remarks that he's been following you, and somehow always knows what you've been up to, despite never leaving his post.
 Although he does teach you the Song of Healing, he loses his mind when Link tells him he was unable to recover Majora's Mask for him.

 When the game is completed, the Happy Mask Salesman leaves you with these final, ominous words: